 Bouygues UK has designed and is building what will be the tallest residential building in the city centre of Bristol.
-The scheme, which overlooks Castle Park on the site of a former ambulance station and forms part of the city’s major regeneration plans, is being delivered by Linkcity in agreement with Homes England, Bristol City Council, M&G Real Estate and Yarlington Housing Group.
-The landmark 26-storey residential tower will provide 375 new homes, comprising 300 one and two-bedroom private rented sector homes apartments and 75 affordable homes, spanning a gross internal floor area of 29,373m2.
+The scheme, which overlooks Castle Park on the site of a former ambulance station and forms part of the city’s major regeneration plans, was delivered by Linkcity in agreement with Homes England, Bristol City Council, M&G Real Estate and Yarlington Housing Group.
+The landmark 26-storey residential tower provides 375 new homes, comprising 300 one and two-bedroom private rented sector homes apartments and 75 affordable homes, spanning a gross internal floor area of 29,373m2.

 Castle Park View is located to the south east of Castle Park, which is Bristol’s largest urban green space.
 Positioned on the site of a medieval castle and the culverted River Frome, with close proximity to the main A4044, Cabot Circus shopping centre and nearby offices, the project presents a complex set of constraints and considerations.
 In line with Bristol City Council’s usual planning requirements, we have produced a comprehensive Construction Management Plan, which details all aspects of our construction methodology including safety and traffic management.